 Calibri, Candara, Segoe, “Segoe UI”, Optima, Arial, sans-serif;

-You can choose from Google’s vast library of fonts for some of this theme elements—simply enter the font family name and weight into the corresponding text fields.
-The following fonts options can be edited.
+You can choose from Google’s vast library of fonts to style some of the theme elements—simply enter the font family name and weight into the corresponding text options.
+The following fonts options are available:

 In the example below, the font family name would be Dosis, and its weight 600.